DuyNguyen1879/docker-lab-tutorial/content/swarm-mode.md

 We see the swarm detected the failure of the container running on node ``swarm01`` and then started a new container on the node ``swarm02`` to honor the number of replicas we set.

 ## Service Networks
 The overlay network model permits swarm to create a complex layout of networks.
-In this section, we're going to deploy services on dedicated custom network.
-Service containers will be attached to the internal network.
-However, the ingress network and the ingress sandbox still remain the entry point for accessing the service from the external world.
-To accomplish this, the swarm will attach the service containers also on the ingress network as for the previous example.
+In this section, we're going to deploy services on dedicated custom internal network.
+This is useful when we have to build multilayer applications made of different services.
+These services will reach each other via dedicated custom internal networks.

 Create a new overlay network called ``internal``
 ```
-[root@swarm00 ~]# docker network create --driver=overlay --subnet=172.30.0.0/24 internal
+[root@swarm00 ~]# docker network create --driver=overlay --subnet=172.30.0.0/24 --attachable internal

 [root@swarm00 ~]# docker network list
 NETWORK ID          NAME                DRIVER              SCOPE